mrseanryan/gpt-preview/README.md

 npm install gpt-preview
 ```

-To summarize text in-memory (to a variable 'summary') in JSON format:
+To summarize text in-memory (to a variable 'summary') => JSON format:

 ```TS
 import { OutputFormat, Platform, summarizeText } from "gpt-preview";